bjankord/Base.css/README.md

-baseline.css v0.1.0
+Base.css v1.0.0
 ===================

 What is it
 ----------
-Baseline.css is starting point for CSS progressive enhancement
+Base.css is starting point for CSS progressive enhancement

 [View Demo](http://brettjankord.com/projects/baseline/)